ranaehelal/DataBaseProject/README.md

 # University Library Management System

 Welcome to the University Library Management System repository.
-This project is designed to manage a university library, allowing users (students and admins) to sign up, borrow books, and update their details.
+This project is designed to manage a university library, allowing users (students and admins) to sign up, borrow books, and update their details , search for book .
 Admins can add books, update book information, and manage book orders.

 ## Table of Contents
 - [Project Description](#project-description)